 1. To achieve your ESG goals and values

-Like impact investing, environmental banking also helps people and businesses achieve their ESG goals.
-You cannot become an impact investor if still using traditional banks.
+Like impact investing, environmental banking helps people and businesses achieve ESG goals.
+You cannot become an impact investor if you still use traditional banks.

 Ethical banking is much like impact investing.
-Your money does not just stay in the safe in the banks but is used in different projects to generate profit.
-And apart from profit, you should be concerned with what the banks will use the money for.
+Your money stays in the banks’ safe and is used in different projects to generate profit.
+Apart from profit, you should be concerned about what the banks will use the money for.

 For example, if you are concerned about affordable housing, a bank that supports real estate in creating affordable housing is the best choice.
 By investing with them, you contribute to your values.